 — Necessary for compliance with a legal obligation.
 We are subject to certain legal requirements which may require us to process your information.
 We may also be obliged by law to disclose your information to a regulatory body or law enforcement agency.

 — Necessary for the purposes of legitimate interests.
 Either we or a third party will need to process your information for the purposes of our (or a third party’s) legitimate interests, provided that we have established that those interests are not contrary to your rights and freedoms, including your rights to privacy, and to have your information protected.
-Our legitimate interests include responding to requests and enquiries from you or a third party, optimising our website and user experience, informing you about our services, and ensuring that our operations are conducted in an appropriate and efficient manner.
+Our legitimate interests include responding to requests and inquiries from you or a third party, optimizing our website and user experience, informing you about our services, and ensuring that our operations are conducted in an appropriate and efficient manner.

 — Consent.
 In all other circumstances, we will ask for your consent to process your information, or to communicate regularly with you.